MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/publishing-sites-classic-to-modern-experience.md

 To learn about all of the modern web parts, see [Using web parts on SharePoint Online pages](https://support.office.com/article/336e8e92-3e2d-4298-ae01-d404bbe751e0).
 To learn about modern web parts that have similar purposes to classic web parts, see [Classic and modern web part experiences](https://support.office.com/article/3fdae6c3-8fc1-49ab-8708-8c104b882e64).

 For developers, the [SharePoint Framework](/sharepoint/dev/spfx/sharepoint-framework-overview) allows for the building of custom modern web parts that appear alongside out-of-the-box web parts in the web part toolbox.
 The SharePoint Framework also allows for custom extensions, the [use of the Microsoft Graph API](/sharepoint/dev/spfx/use-aad-tutorial), as well as [secure access to third-party solutions and APIs secured by Azure Active Directory](/sharepoint/dev/spfx/use-aadhttpclient).
 Developers are encouraged to consult the [SharePoint starter kit](https://github.com/SharePoint/sp-starter-kit), where you'll find a fully built sample solution that includes numerous web parts, extensions, and other components that you can use as an example and inspiration for your own customizations.
-Additionally, you can find design guidance and standards for web parts at [Designing great SharePoint experiences](/sharepoint/dev/design/design-guidance-overview).
+Additionally, find design guidance and standards for web parts at [Designing great SharePoint experiences](/sharepoint/dev/design/design-guidance-overview).

 ### Web parts unique to publishing sites

 Publishing sites include a variety of web parts that enable authors to insert video, rich text, forms, and dynamic content onto a site page.
-Three web parts that have been unique to publishing sites are the Content Query web part to show dynamic content,the Summary links web part, and the Table of contents web part to display links to important content.
+Three web parts that have been unique to publishing sites are the *Content query* web part to show dynamic content, the *Summary links* web part, and the *Table of contents* web part to display links to important content.
 The following are a selection of modern web parts that help fulfill the same purposes as these web parts.

-**Content query web part**: The [Highlighted content](https://support.office.com/article/e34199b0-ff1a-47fb-8f4d-dbcaed329efd) web part serves a similar purpose as the Content Query web part.
+**Content query**: The [Highlighted content](https://support.office.com/article/e34199b0-ff1a-47fb-8f4d-dbcaed329efd) web part serves a similar purpose as the Content Query web part.
 It dynamically displays content from a document library, a site, a site collection, or multiple sites.
 With the Highlighted content web part, many of the advanced and confusing search/query options of the Content Query web part have been replaced with streamlined query options.
 However, unlike its classic counterparts, custom display templates are not allowed.

 **Summary links, Table of contents**: There is not a 1:1 mapping of these web parts to modern web parts.
 However, there are several modern web parts that can fulfill the same purpose, which is to help your users navigate from a page level to important content.
 These are: